-The terms ‘counsellor’, ‘psychotherapist’ and or ‘therapist’ can be used by anyone no matter what level of study or training they have completed.
-However, Psychologist is a professional term given to person who has qualified and registered with the regulatory body – Australian Health Practitioners Regulation Agency (AHPRA).
-Key requirements of being a registered Psychologists are ongoing professional training, maintaining professional and ethical standards and strict adherence to various codes of conduct, confidentiality and privacy.
+The terms ‘counsellor’, ‘psychotherapist’ and ‘therapist’ can be used by anyone no matter what level of study or training they have completed.
+However, psychologist is a professional term given to a person who has qualified and registered with the regulatory body – Australian Health Practitioners Regulation Agency (AHPRA).
+Key requirements of being a registered psychologist are ongoing professional training, maintaining professional and ethical standards and strict adherence to various codes of conduct, confidentiality and privacy.

-Before being eligible to be registered as a psychologist, you have to have completed four years of undergraduate university study in the areas of psychology and human behaviour.
-Followed by either a postgraduate university training (1-2 years) and/or an extensive supervision and internship program and passed the Australian National Psychology Exam.
+Before being eligible to be registered as a psychologist, you must complete four years of Undergraduate university study in the areas of psychology and human behaviour.
+This must be followed by either a Postgraduate university training (1-2 years) and/or an extensive supervision and internship program and the passing of the Australian National Psychology Exam.
 Psychologists are also required to engage in ongoing clinical supervision and professional development.
-This ongoing training supports Psychologists in using recent evidence-based knowledge and counselling skills to support people with a range of life challenges and mental health concerns.
+This ongoing training supports psychologists in using current evidence-based knowledge and counselling skills to support people with a range of life challenges and mental health concerns.

 WHAT IS PSYCHOLOGICAL THERAPY / COUNSELLING?

-Psychological counselling/ treatment is an evidence based scientific approach to assisting people with their life challenges.
-There is research by also called ‘talking’ therapy, research shows that people who receive psychological therapy are better off than 80% of those who have not had therapy.
-Psychologist will work you to develop insight and strategies to assist you with the challenges you are experiencing.
+Psychological counselling or treatment is an evidence based scientific approach to assisting people with their life challenges.
+There is research on what is know as ‘talking’ therapy that shows that people who receive psychological therapy are emotionally better off than 80% of those who have not had therapy.
+Your psychologist will work with you to develop insight and strategies to assist you with the challenges you are experiencing.
 Therapy works best when you apply the strategies discussed in sessions.
 As we are all people some strategies will work better for others and part of the therapeutic relationship is to discuss what strategies have been working and those that are not as effective for you.
 Ongoing discussions and transparency in the therapeutic interventions and process is something we enjoy working on at Harnessing Wellness Psychology Ltd Pty.